osiam/server/README.md

  mvn jetty:run
 ```

-To deploy the osiam-server into a running Tomcat copy the "authorization-server.war" into the webapp folder in your Tomcat installation.
+To deploy the osiam-server into a running Tomcat copy the "osiam-server.war" into the webapp folder in your Tomcat installation.

 ## Authorization Server